This story was originally published on July 31st, 2020.

 How are negotiations going in Congress?

 Not well.
 According to The Hill, lawmakers aren’t close to a deal.
-In a meeting last night, Treasury Secretary Steven Mnuchin apparently did suggest an extension of the $600 — for a week.
+In a meeting last Thursday, Treasury Secretary Steven Mnuchin apparently did suggest an extension of the $600 — for a week.
 This pointless gesture was dismissed by Speaker of the House Nancy Pelosi and Senate Minority Leader Chuck Schumer.
 White House Chief of Staff Mark Meadows, who was also in the meeting, countered with a four-month extension.
 Pelosi and Schumer rejoined with an extension through Q1 of 2021.
 This was rejected by Mnuchin and Meadows.

 Both Meadows and House Minority Leader Kevin McCarthy took to Twitter to slam the Democrats standing firm on a longer unemployment extension.
 McCarthy wrote, “Republicans just tried to extend unemployment insurance for the millions of Americans who are out of work and counting on extra support each week.
 Chuck and Nancy said no. And now Democrats are going home for the weekend... while they continue to collect a paycheck.”
 It’s a puzzling criticism, considering that Senate Republicans left for the weekend on Thursday.